ZhenjaMax/BBG-Translator-tools/tutorial/2-XML-civ6.md

 5. Use game icons where they really needed.
 You can check original text, English text to find out where you should or should not keep icons.
 In usual, game icons are written in square brackets like upper-case words with `_` character between words (for example, `[ICON_FOOD]`).

 # Part 3.
 Searching for custom text tag.
-For this example, Let's assume that **Mogadishu trade City-ctate** description in your language is incorrect, and you need to fix that.
+For this example, Let's assume that **Mogadishu trade City-state** description in your language is incorrect, and you need to fix that.
 1. At first, you should try to find tag you need in `english.xml` file.
 Remember City-state description and search through file for keywords ("Mogadishu", "are immune", "plunder" and so on).
 If you found tag you need, just replace `Language` attribute and description inside `Text` tags (pt.
 1, see above).
 If you cannot find it probably doesn't exist in `english.xml` so you need to find it in game.
 2. We need to find all versions that changing this game object in any way.
 Go to (for example) [online-civilopedia](https://civilization.fandom.com/wiki/Mogadishu_(Civ6)) and check list of changes for this City-state.<br/><br/>